padmasree1303/internship/README.md

 This is my Internship assignment.
+Creating a web page using HTML, CSS.